 While this is something that is more suited for companies, we see no reason not to share this with intermediaries as well.

-In the corporate world, it is called ‘user groups’ – where the salesperson includes or introduces the client to other similar clients so they can interact, share experiences, tips and tricks.
+In the corporate world, it is called ‘user groups’ – where the intermediary includes or introduces the client to other similar clients so they can interact, share experiences, tips and tricks.

 For intermediaries, this can be in the form of get-together events that you host on a recurring basis – even if it is to show your appreciation to clients, it also showcases how you are trusted by many others and not them alone.